mayankberi1/tribo/termsofservice.md

 3.6 The content on the App is provided for general information only.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from taking, any action on the basis of the content on the App.

-3.7 Although we make reasonable efforts to update the information on our App, we make no representations, warranties or guarantees, whether express or implied, that Our Content on the Site is accurate, complete or up to date.
+3.7 Although we make reasonable efforts to update the information on our App, we make no representations, warranties or guarantees, whether express or implied, that Our Content on the App is accurate, complete or up to date.

-4. Link to third party content
+## 4. Link to third party content

 4.1  The App may contain links to websites or applications operated by third parties.
 We do not have any influence or control over any such third party websites or applications or the third party operator.
 We are not responsible for and do not endorse any third party websites or applications or their availability or content.

-5. App Management
+## 5. App Management

 5.1  We reserve the right at our sole discretion, to (1) monitor the App for breaches of these Terms and Conditions; (2) take appropriate legal action against anyone in breach of applicable laws or these Terms and Conditions; (3) remove from the App or otherwise disable all files and content that are excessive in size or are in any way a burden to our systems; and (4) otherwise manage the App in a manner designed to protect our rights and property and to facilitate the proper functioning of the App and Services.